BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 210 ---

-L 12/210 EN Official Journal of the European Union 17.1.2015

 3. In the joint decision, the supervisory authorities concerned may require the applicant to submit a realistic transitional plan to extend the scope of the group internal model.